akirachix/Sakigake-Frontend/README.md

 ## Getting Started
-Follow these steps to install and interact with MzazaConnact Dashboard
+Follow these steps to install and interact with MzazaConnect Dashboard

 # Clone the repository
 ``` sh